ashleywolf/repository-validator/src/prd.md

    - Success criteria: Correctly identifies copyright holders and license types

 6. **Dependency License Analysis**
-   - What it does: Analyzes project dependencies for license compatibility
+   - What it does: Analyzes project dependencies for license compatibility and provides SBOM export
-   - Why it matters: Prevents unexpected licensing issues from dependencies
+   - Why it matters: Prevents unexpected licensing issues from dependencies and enables compliance documentation
-   - Success criteria: Highlights potential license conflicts requiring review
+   - Success criteria: Highlights potential license conflicts requiring review and offers exportable data

 7. **Template-Based File Creation**
    - What it does: Provides templates for required files
    - Why it matters: Simplifies adding missing files with proper content
    - Success criteria: Easy to use templates that can be directly added to repositories

+8. **Internal References Check**
+   - What it does: Scans repository for internal references, confidential information, and trademarks
+   - Why it matters: Prevents accidental exposure of sensitive or internal information
+   - Success criteria: Identifies potential issues requiring review before open-sourcing

+9. **Repository History Management**
+   - What it does: Provides guidance on squashing repository history before open-sourcing
+   - Why it matters: Ensures sensitive information in commit history is removed
+   - Success criteria: Clear instructions for safely squashing repository history

 ## Design Direction